boonier/storm-daniels/README.md

 Then point the browser to `localhost:3000`

-### TIPs!
+### TIPS
-Use the mouse or trackpad (and L/R click) to look around...scroll works as well
+Use the mouse or trackpad (and L/R click) to look around...scroll works as well.
+This will play sounds without warning from the beginning!
+Use headphones in office environs.